World War II folklore? A D.C. urban myth?

 How to Find Him

-Since Kilroy was such a notable part of war, it’s not surprising that Friedrich St. Florian’s design of the WWII Memorial at the National Mall.
+Since Kilroy was such a notable part of war, it’s not surprising that he was included in Friedrich St. Florian’s design of the WWII Memorial at the National Mall.

-While planning our redemption trip to Washington D.C., I came across a picture of Kilroy on Pinterest.
-There was no article or explanation, just a Pin that stated that the infamous Kilroy graffiti was part of the monument and that it would fun for the kids to try to find it while there.
+While planning a trip to Washington D.C., I came across a picture of Kilroy on Pinterest.
+There was no article or explanation, just a pin that stated that the infamous Kilroy graffiti was part of the monument and that it would be fun for the kids to try to find it while there.

 When we got to the WWII Memorial during our trip, I knew I didn’t want to miss it!
 I walked all over the monument before finally found him, but it gave me a chance to really appreciate the whole memorial, get some good pictures, and meet the baby ducks in the reflecting pool.